jackcrosbie/MS3-football-stats/README.md

     - Google Auth: Enabled the application to interact with googlesheets.
     - Tabulate: Used to present all the data in table form making it clearer and easier to read.
     - PD8: Used to validate, format and debug my Python code

+- Github:
+  Used Github to store the code and push it to the Heroku Terminal

+- Gitpod:
+  Used as the development envoirnment for the project

+- Heroku:
+  Used to deploy the project

+ - Google Sheets:
+   Used to store all the data for the project.
+The data is all drawn from the google sheet

+- Pep8:
+  Used to test my code to reveal any errors in my code format and written code

+## Testing